-The way Kathy enters the field with this young dog is critical to their success!
+The way the handler enters the field with this young dog is critical to their success!
 That cannot be overstated.
 Her training session with this dog began before they came through the gate.
-Kathy's slow, measured stride, quiet hands, soft voice, and slack long line let the dog know that we want her to move as Kathy is: slowly.
+Her slow, measured stride, quiet hands, soft voice, and slack long line let the dog know that we want her to move as she is: slowly.
 Notice also that Pink does an excellent job of using her investigative brain, even in the face of an approaching goat herd.
 She has never been in a field with goats or donkeys.
 Superstar!

-As she approaches the goat herd that is purposefully headed her way, she becomes excited.
-That makes sense, and Kathy is ready for her.
-Kathy allows the pup to investigate the goats a little, even though she is a bit speedy.
+She becomes excited as she approaches the goat herd that is purposefully headed her way.
+That makes sense, and the handler is ready for her.
+She allows the pup to investigate the goats a little, even though she is a bit speedy.
 Pink needs some latitude to figure out what these animals are, including the need to put her nose on them.
-Kathy allows Pink to hit the end of the lead, speaks to her, and verbally marks her for eye contact; the pup comes to her for her tactile reinforcement.
+The handler allows Pink to hit the end of the lead, speaks to her, and verbally marks her for eye contact; the pup comes to her for tactile reinforcement.

-Pink has a long training history with us.
+Pink has a long training history with me.
 Her behaviors were taught using a clicker and treats.
 At this point, most of the time, a verbal marker and snuggles are enough to reinforce behaviors we want to see more of.
-But in Kathy's circumstance here, because the stimulus to the dog is so great, she will need her clicker and treats.
+But in this circumstance, because the stimulus to the dog is so great, the handler will need her clicker and treats.

-Kathy walked into the field with Pink wearing her fully loaded treat pouch but had forgotten to put the clicker on her wrist.
+The handler walked into the field with Pink wearing her fully loaded treat pouch but had forgotten to put the clicker on her wrist.
 Watch the change in the dog when she switches from a verbal marker to using the clicker; remember, the treats are the same.
-With just one click and pay for eye contact, Pink lifts her head and gives all her attention to Kathy.
-Kathy also used her hand as a target for Pink to follow.
-Now they are truly partners, and they stay that way throughout the rest of the encounter with the goats.
+With just one click and pay for eye contact, Pink lifts her head and gives all her attention to the handler.
+The handler also used her hand as a target for Pink to follow.
+Now they are truly partners and stay that way throughout the rest of the encounter with the goats.

-Watch how Kathy allows Pink to move among the goats, and as Pink is doing everything right, Kathy clicks.
+Watch how the handler allows Pink to move among the goats, and as Pink is doing everything right, the handler clicks.
 Did you hear it?
-Pink leaves the goats to come to Kathy for her treat, promised by the sound of the click.
+Pink leaves the goats to come for her treat, promised by the sound of the click.
 She's just been told that what she is doing with the goats at that moment is perfect.
-Having Pink come back to Kathy allows Kathy to re-set her, and they start again.
-Kathy's body is slow.
-She is conveying complete confidence in this young dog, and she reinforces her frequently.
-Pink checks in with Kathy several times, all on her own, in an effort to stay connected to Kathy.
-Kathy is a safe place in a very stimulating, novel environment.
+Having Pink come back allows the handler to reset her, and they start again.
+The handler's body is slow.
+She conveys complete confidence in this young dog and frequently reinforces her.
+Pink checks in several times, all on her own, in an effort to stay connected to the handler because this is a safe place in a very stimulating, novel environment.

-Kathy allows Pink quite a bit of time just to interact with the goats on her terms.
-We want to support her excellent behavior through marking and reinforcing her, but we also want to allow her to make her own decisions without interrupting her.
-Kathy clicks and pays three times for calm behavior, delivering the treats as she keeps moving.
+The handler allows Pink quite a bit of time just to interact with the goats on her terms.
+We want to support her excellent behavior by marking and reinforcing her, but we also want to allow her to make her own decisions without interrupting her.
+The handler clicks and pays three times for calm behavior, delivering the treats as she keeps moving.
 She then uses her hand as a target to move Pink past the herd.

-Kathy allows Pink to move among the goats.
-On her own, Pink turns back to Kathy, goes to her and looks up into her eyes.
-She knows Kathy will click and pay her for this.
+The handler allows Pink to move among the goats.
+On her own, Pink turns back, goes to her, and looks up into her eyes.
+She knows the handler will click and pay her for this.
 Clicker training builds confidence in dogs.
 Maybe Pink felt a little insecure; perhaps she just wanted a free snack; who knows, who cares.
 This is a two-way dialog, and you train the dog in front of you.
 This 14-second video clip makes me smile every time I watch it.
 Independent indeed; our dogs love working with us!

-Notice that when Pink approached the donkeys, for her first time, that they were less than enthused.
-She lowered her body, backed away, and checked in with Kathy for a click and pay: Yes, Pink, that was perfect!
-Throughout this video, Kathy is clicking and paying for behaviors Pink volunteers that she knows she'll be paid for and marking her and paying for her flawless calm behavior.
+Notice that when Pink approached the donkeys, for her first time, they were less than enthused.
+She lowered her body, backed away, and checked in for a click and pay: Yes, Pink, that was perfect!
+Throughout this video, the handler is clicking and paying for behaviors Pink volunteers that she knows she'll be paid for and marking her and paying for her flawless calm behavior.

 This is the end of Pink's very successful training session.
 Would you like to know why I think it was successful?
-It's because Pink chose to stay engaged with Kathy.
+It's because Pink chose to stay engaged with her handler.
 She chose to investigate the goats.
 She could have made a different choice, such as doing a perimeter check or just going off to play.
-Kathy would have allowed her to do that because training is all about the choices the dogs make.
-Pink was able to follow every subtle cue Kathy gave her, and Pink felt safe in reaching back to Kathy with her own requests as Kathy's working partner.
-A dog that is overly frightened or excited can't respond the way Pink did.
-A dog trained with traditional correction-based methods most certainly would not have behaved the way Pink did.
+The handler would have allowed her to do that because training is all about the dogs' choices.
+Pink was able to follow every subtle cue given her, and Pink felt safe in reaching back with her own requests as a working partner.
+An overly frightened or excited dog can't respond as Pink did.
+A dog trained with traditional correction-based methods would certainly not have behaved like Pink.

-Kathy let Turq investigate the goats; the second he showed her calm behavior, she clicked.
+The handler let Turq investigate the goats; the second he showed her calm behavior, she clicked.
 This marks this immediate behavior.
 In this way, she tells Turq this is the way she wants him to behave around goats.
 He goes to her for his promised treat.
-This allows Kathy to start with him again.
+This allows the handler to start with him again.

-Kathy allows Turq a little more bounce-around time as he investigates what goats are and celebrates his new circumstance.
+The handler allows Turq a little more bounce-around time as he investigates what goats are and celebrates his new circumstance.
 Then she brings him in for another hand target for stand still while she tells him he is wonderful.
 All verbal communication is soft and slow.
 Notice the behavior of the goats.
-Here is a new, somewhat speedy dog moving among them, and yet none of them ever show signs of fear.
+A new, somewhat speedy dog is moving among them, and yet none of them ever show signs of fear.
 Nothing in Turq's body language tells them they need to be afraid.

 Notice here how substantially differently Turq carries himself by this point.
-If you go to the full video of his training, I think this is about three minutes in; that's not very long!
+If you watch the full video of his training, I think this is about three minutes in; that's not very long!
 This young dog goes from bouncy smiles to settling in and going to work in a very short time.
-Part of the reason he can do this is his confidence in himself and in Kathy, in that she has never put him in a situation he can't handle, so he believes her about this one.
-Can you imagine how Turq would be feeling right now had Kathy ever scolded him for being bouncy or "cautioned" him to be good?
+Part of the reason he can do this is his confidence in himself and his handler because she has never put him in a situation he can't handle, so he believes her about this one.
+Can you imagine how Turq would feel right now had this handler ever scolded him for being bouncy or "cautioned" him to be good?
 And yet, people do this to dogs all the time.
 It used to be the truth about training; it isn't anymore.

-This was an interesting moment for Kathy and me.
+This was an interesting moment.
 I. Turq walked right past that young goat as if it was all in a day's work, when in fact, he met his very first goat only minutes ago.

 Turq picks up his pace here and goes on patrol.
-Kathy just keeps up with him.
+His handler just keeps up with him.
 When he stops and turns back to her to check in, she clicks and treats; for eye contact, calm behavior, simply breathing, you name it.
-We don't ever need a good reason to say "thank you" to our dogs.
+We never need a good reason to say "thank you" to dogs.

 I hope you have enjoyed this blog, certainly the longest one I have ever written.
 It took me four hours to write this!
 Time to go feed a dog!